-Children and young people with special educational needs can be especially vulnerable.
+Young children/young people and children/young people with special educational needs can be especially vulnerable.
 Staff involved with their intimate care need to be particularly sensitive to their individual needs.
 Staff also need to be aware that in exceptional circumstances some adults may use intimate care as an opportunity to abuse children/young people.
-It is important to bear in mind that some forms of assistance can be open to misinterpretation.
-Adhering to the following guidelines of good practice should safeguard children/young people and staff.
+It is important to bear in